 Are you tardy in your responses to incoming email?
 Do you feel overwhelmed with too many emails?
 When it comes to your business email communications, lack of organization may cause a perception of anemic customer service.

-Proper handling of your business email activities if you really think about it is a competitive skill.
+Proper handling of your business email activities, if you really think about it, is a competitive skill.
 A skill that will most certainly win over customers who are hungry for attentive and responsive customer service.

 I understand how overwhelming it can be.
-I get hundreds of email every single day!
-What I do is make a point of keeping up and doing a few things consistently so that I can reply on a timely basis.
+I get hundreds of email every single day.
+Therefore, what I do is make a point of keeping up and doing a few things consistently so that I can reply on a timely basis.